denoland/manual/node/how_to_with_npm/prisma.md

 deno run -A npm:prisma db push
 ```

-After that's complete, let's generate a Prisma client:
+After that's complete, we'll need to generate a Prisma client for Data Proxy:

 ```shell
 deno run -A npm:prisma generate --data-prxoxy
 ```

+## Setup Prisma Data Platform

-In order to use Prisma Data Platform, we'll first have to create a GitHub repo.
+In order to use Prisma Data Platform, we'll have to create and connect a GitHub
+repo.
+So let's initialize the repository, create a new GitHub repo, add the

-Initialize your repository, add the remote origin, then push to the repo.
+remote origin, and push the repo.

-## Import your GitHub Project into Prisma Data Platform

 Next, sign up for a free
 [Prisma Data Platform account](https://cloud.prisma.io/).